jonzia/jonzia.github.io/README.md

 **[Official Site](https://jonzia.github.io/ObjectClassification/)**

 ## Games!
-Sometimes I design programs that play games that I have a hard time winning.
+Sometimes I design programs for games that I have a hard time winning.

 #### Codenames AI (Matlab)
 This program generates clues based on either 8 or 9 words entered by the user.
 The words must be taken from the 400-word set of the Codenames board game.
 The clues are generated based on an analysis of the Priceton Wordnet database.
 You can check out a demo of the program on [YouTube](https://youtu.be/yX2YkhvAtM4)!